Want to fight for the IFS Spartacus Combative Sparring?

 - RULES: ALL BOUTS ARE BASED ON TECHNIQUE!
 NO EXCESSIVE FORCE!
 It can be fast, technical but not hard.
 Elbows are not allowed, one time clinch and let go, one time knees and let go, sweeps okay, no kick to knees, one time catching the leg and let go.
 All hands and feet fast pace.

-- EQUIPMENT: Mouth piece, headgear, groin cup, in-step shin guards, Muay Thai shorts, no tops (except females).
-All equipment must be provided by the fighter (not by the IFS).
+- EQUIPMENT (BRING YOUR OWN): Mouth piece, headgear, gloves, groin cup, in-step shin guards, Muay Thai shorts, no tops (except females).

 Step 5: Reconcile Your Ticket Sales at Weigh-Ins